 What is Teak & Why is it Used in Garden Furniture?

 Teak is a hardwood tree that originates from South East Asia.
-It is often turned into teak garden furniture due to its high oil content, which makes it resistant to rotting and warping - even when located outside.
+It is often turned into teak garden furniture like benches, tables, and chairs, due to its high oil content, which makes it resistant to rotting and warping – even when located outside.
 Its durability to the outdoor weather makes it perfect for garden furniture.

 When first used, teak garden furniture begins as a golden brown colour, but due to UV rays from the sun it will fade over time to a natural grey.
 Depending on your preferences, you may wish to let it naturally turn to this silvery grey, or you may wish to use protectors to delay this process.
 Our how to clean teak garden furniture guide will tell you how you can do just this in addition to keeping your outdoor teak furniture in top condition.